 - Emotional support for the survivor and those affected by sexual assault.
 Those affected by sexual violence may be a family member, partner, loved one, friend or acquaintance of the survivor.

-- Options regarding police and medical involvement with emphasis on the right of the survivor to make his/her own choices
+- Options regarding legal and medical involvement with emphasis on the right of the survivor to make their own choices

 - Hospital accompaniment and support